 Wednesday, May 24, 10 a.m. – 12 p.m.

 McKinney, Texas 75069

 Tuesday, May 30, 10 a.m. – 12 p.m.

 Frequently Asked Questions About Public Transit in McKinney

 The City of McKinney desires to keep residents informed on the status of public transit within the city.
 Below is a list of commonly asked questions the city has received.
-Please contact Chandler Merritt if you have additional questions that are not answered below.

 Is McKinney required to provide public transit?

 Each community decides the level of public transit provided to its citizens.
 While there is no legal requirement to provide public transit services, the state and federal government provide incentives to cities by offering grant funding which contain administrative conditions to funding.

 How will the taxi voucher program work?

 Eligible users will be able to purchase a taxi voucher for 25% of the voucher’s value with a limit of $400 per month, per user.
 For example, a user can purchase a $400 voucher for $100, or they can purchase a $100 voucher for $25.
 The number of vouchers issued is subject to state and local funding availability.